turingschool/curriculum/source/projects/idea_box.markdown

 Now our use of `IdeaStore` is more consitent and no one outside of `IdeaStore` needs to know about the database.

-## I7: Improving Project Structure
+## I7: Improving the Project Structure

 Until now we've pretty much been sticking everything into the root of the project.